To finish our build

 WITH smart spell casting: -Hover your mouse over your target- Q-E-R-E.

 This concept does take practice to get used to, but you'd thank me when you learn how to use Smart Spellcasting.
 Try it out!
-Use the same combo, and compare the amount of time it takes you.
-Use a stopwatch or something, IDK.
+Those fractions of a second you save can often mean the difference between life and death.

 For those of you that don't know how to set it, you can arrange your key configs in-game.
 When you are inside a game, pressing ESC will make this window pop up.
 There are options on it, like Video and Sound.
 Find the Key Configs page, and make your changes there.